erf-model/ERF/Docs/sphinx_doc/Plotfiles.rst

 They can also be written in NetCDF.
 It is possible to output plotfiles in the same or separate formats at two distinct frequencies.

-The computational cost associated with reading and writing checkpoint files in the AMReX native format is typically negligible relative to the overall cost of the simulation;
+The computational cost associated with writing plotfiles in the AMReX native format is typically negligible relative to the overall cost of the simulation;
 in a recent performance study the cost of writing a plotfile was roughly a percent or two of the cost of a single timestep.